TheRealJiffy/TheRealJiffy/README.md

 - 👋 Hi, I’m @TheRealJiffy
 - 👀 I’m interested in ...
 Gaming, Technology, Music, and Art.
 - 🌱 I’m currently learning ...
-Python.
+Python, reStructuredText, RegEx.
 - 💞️ I’m looking to collaborate on ...
 Music and Gaming projects
 - 📫 How to reach me ... @JiffyMcSpiffy on Twitter